-- Have cumulative gross receipts from sales of tangible personal property or services in Illinois of $100,000 or more; or
+- Have cumulative gross receipts from sales of tangible personal property in Illinois of $100,000 or more; or

-- Make 200 or more separate sales transactions of tangible personal property or services to purchasers in Illinois.
+- Make 200 or more separate sales transactions of tangible personal property to purchasers in Illinois.

 A retailer must determine quarterly, on the last day of the quarter, whether one of the criteria has been met.
 If so, the retailer must register with the state and collect and remit the tax for a period of one year, after which the retailer must again assess whether the criteria have been met.